Michigan Court of Appeals; Docket #358882; Unpublished

 Issues Regarding Affirmative Defenses

-In this unanimous, unpublished, per curiam decision, the Court of Appeals reversed the trial court’s summary disposition order dismissing Plaintiff Orlando Scott’s first-party action for no-fault PIP benefits against Defendant Michigan Automobile Insurance Placement Facility (“MAIPF”).
-Relying on Loiola by Fried v Citizens Ins Co of America (On Remand), unpublished per curiam opinion of the Court of Appeals issued December 2, 2021 (Docket No. 348670), the Court of Appeals, in this case, held that Citizens failed to state with particularity its affirmative defense that Scott had committed a “fraudulent insurance act” for purposes of MCL 500.3173a(2).
-However, as in Loiola, the Court remanded the case to the trial court to allow the MAIPF to amend its affirmative defenses.
+In this unanimous, unpublished, per curiam decision, the Court of Appeals reversed the trial court’s summary disposition order dismissing Plaintiff Orlando Scott’s action for no-fault PIP benefits against Defendant Michigan Automobile Insurance Placement Facility (“MAIPF”).
+Relying on Loiola by Fried v Citizens Ins Co of America (On Remand), unpublished per curiam opinion of the Court of Appeals issued December 2, 2021 (Docket No. 348670), the Court of Appeals, in this case, held that Citizens failed to offer with sufficient particularity its affirmative defense that Scott had committed a “fraudulent insurance act” for purposes of MCL 500.3173a(2).
+However, as in Loiola, the Court remanded to the trial court to allow the MAIPF to amend its affirmative defenses.

 Orlando Scott was injured in a motor vehicle accident, after which he applied for no-fault PIP benefits through the MAIPF.
 The MAIPF denied his claim based on answers he offered in an examination under oath, in which he testified both that he had no relevant preexisting medical conditions and that he had never before filed a claim for PIP benefits.
 The MAIPF alleged that he did have relevant preexisting medical conditions and that he had previously filed a claim for PIP benefits with the MAIPF, in 2013.
 Based on these responses, the MAIPF took the position that Scott had committed a “fraudulent insurance act” for purposes of MCL 500.3173a, and that his claim was therefore barred.
 Scott proceeded to file suit against the MAIPF, and the MAIPF answered with “58 generic affirmative defenses including several that asserted that the claimant had committed unspecified fraud.”
 The MAIPF then moved for summary disposition based on its argument regarding Scott’s fraud, which the trial court granted.